 Cool to warm before serving with a dollop of very lightly sweetened, softly whipped cream, a bit of sour cream, or some creme fraiche.
 Or ice cream.

 And there you have it.
-Cherry Blueberry Slump, a great summer alternative to cobbler since you don’t need to turn on your oven.
+This slump, or any slump really, is a great summer alternative to cobbler since you don’t need to turn on your oven.
 Enjoy!